epam/road-ios-framework/README.md

 ROAD initially designed to use **ARC**.

 ##Jump Start
 [CocoaPods](http://cocoapods.org) is the only recommended way of ROAD integration.
-Besides the standard configuration of pod dependencies pod_install hook definition required as shown below.
+Besides the standard configuration of pod dependencies, pod_install hook is required as shown below.
 A typical Podfile will look as follows:

 	pod 'ROADFramework'